LELO How-to: Have Multiple Orgasms

 One of the secrets to achieving orgasms in general, let alone a number of them in one session, is your comfort.
 Make sure your immediate surroundings are optimal for orgasms – and if that means simply tidying up, then by all means do it.

-Once everything’s in place, take your time to tease yourself to the point that you’ve GOT TO have sex.
+Once everything’s in place, take your time to tease yourself to the point that you really want to have sex.
 Build that intensity, getting right to the point of climax and then stop.
 Do this once or twice to heighten the intensity while preparing your body for multiple pleasures.

 Change Your Mind

 Think plurally, and enter the intimate encounter with a positive outlook that is open to having more than one orgasm.
+Even being open to an idea, like squirting or orgasming, is the first step in finding out if it’s something your body is capable of.
+You’ll never know until you try, right?
+And if it’s not something for you, who cares!
+Focus on what feels best and make it better.
 This healthy mindset will get you tuned in to a mind-body connection that keeps you switched on mentally and sexually after your first climax, and ready for more.